maggiehohlfeld/maggiehohlfeld/README.md

 Outside of work, I love:
 - 📝 Creative writing.
 I have been working on a novel for a few years now.
 One day I'll finish it.
 One day...
 - 🐶 Dogs.
 I have a pug that I adore, and generally love all dogs.
-- 🌊 Being on the water.
-I love to kayak, paddleboard, swim, ride boats.
-Anything to do with water.
 - 📺 And of course, watching Netflix, YouTube, Hulu, etc.